Toll Free Number 1-866-541-5739

 Tel: 907-331-3113 or 907-331-4040

 Kayak to North Beach of Caines Head from Miller's Landing & Hike to historic Fort McGilvray!
 This fantastic World War II defensive structure is located at the top of Caines Head, as part of the Caines Head State Park Recreation area.
-Paddle out and land at North Beach, home of the best skipping rocks in Resurrection Bay, and start your hike up!
-2 Miles along what used to be a Jeep road, and 800' of vertical gain later, find yourself snapping pictures of a gorgeous view of the Gulf of Alaska, Harding Gateway, and Barrier Islands of Resurrection Bay!
-Look for spouting whales and have a snack at the gunning placement before heading back down the trail to your waiting kayaks and a fun paddle back to Miller's!
+We'll paddle out and land at the original Fort McGilvray dock.
+From there we will begin our hike, 650' of elevation gain in 2 miles.
+Atop you'll find yourself with a gorgeous view of the Gulf of Alaska, Harding Gateway, and Barrier Islands of Resurrection Bay!
+Bring a headlamp or flashlight to explore Fort McGilvray and have a snack at the gunning embedment before heading back down the trail for a fun paddle back to Millers Landing.

 ITINERARY: Caines Head Full Day Paddle (8:00A)